ambiikkaaa/Climate-Risk-and-Disaster-Management/Week 1/README.md

-This contains weekly progress for the project **Flood Prediction using Machine Learning**, focusing on analyzing flood datasets to identify risks, trends, and key predictive features.
+This contains weekly progress for the project **Flood Prediction using Machine Learning**.
 ---

 ## Week 1: Understanding the Data